mohitpai/journey-optimizer.en/help/using/create-push.md

 ## On click behavior {#on-click-behavior}

-Select the behavior when a recipient clicks on the body of the push notification.
+You can select the behavior when a user clicks on the body of the push notification.

 ![](assets/title-body-push.png)

-* Use the **[!UICONTROL Open app]** option to open the application associated with the message **[!UICONTROL Preset]**.
+* To open the app, select the **[!UICONTROL Open app]** option.
+The app associated with the notification is defined in the message **[!UICONTROL Preset]**.
+[Learn more](configuration/message-presets.md) about message presets.
-* Use the **[!UICONTROL Deeplink]** option to redirect the recipient to a specific content located inside the application.
-Enter the deeplink in the associated field.
+* To redirect the user to a specific piece of content within an app, select the **[!UICONTROL Deeplink]** option.
+The specific content can be a specific view, a particular section of a page, or a certain tab.
+Once the option is selected, enter the deeplink in the associated field.
-* Use the **[!UICONTROL Web URL]** option to redirect the recipient to an external URL.
-Enter the URL in the associated field.
+* To redirect the user to an external URL, use the **[!UICONTROL Web URL]** option.
+Once the option is selected, enter the URL in the associated field.

 ## Add media {#add-media-push}